razamehar/Reading-List-using-ADK/README.md

 # Reading List using ADK
-This project manages your reading list using Google's Agent Development Kit (ADK.
+This project manages your reading list using Google's Agent Development Kit (ADK).

 ## Features
 - Add books to your reading list